jakob-bagterp/browserist/docs/settings/comparison-to-selenium/headless-mode.md

 # Headless Mode in Selenium and Browserist
 ## Why Headless Mode?
 Advantages and Disadvantages
 When you want to run an automated browser in the background while doing something else, you can gain a [performance boost by running the browser in headless mode](../../performance/headless.md).
+This is often done in combination with [disabling images](disable-images.md), since you can't see any graphics in a headless browser.

 On the other hand, the disadvantage is obviously that you can't observe what the browser is doing.